Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework: Introduction

-For example, Figure \ref{fig:scenario-standard}a shows a 1D-curved $\antdomain$ parameterized by the path variable $\paramvar$, and Figure \ref{fig:scenario-standard}b shows another case where $\paramvar$ is a polar description of $\antloc$.
-This artifice enables us to \begin{enumerate}[label={(\roman*)}] \item easily encapsulate many possible topologies in a single framework, notably including canonical \glspl{ula}, \glspl{uca}, and paving the way for more complex structures, \item assume only uniform Cartesian sampling of the parametric domain $\paramdomain$, denoted by $\paramgrid$, without loss of generality on the definition of $\antgrid$. \end{enumerate} Any desired grid $\antgrid$ can be obtained from a uniform Cartesian grid $\paramgrid$ using a bijection operator $\paramtf$, thereby maintaining the generality of our approach. \rev{This allows us to analyze grating lobes originating from any set of locations $\antgrid$ using standard Fourier theory on $\paramgrid$.}
+For example, Figure \ref{fig:scenario-standard}a shows a 1D curved domain $\antdomain$ parameterized by the path variable $\paramvar$.
+Figure \ref{fig:scenario-standard}b shows a case where $\paramvar$ is a polar description of $\antloc$.
+This parameterization enables to \begin{enumerate}[label={(\roman*)}] \item represent a wide range of array topologies within a single framework, including canonical \glspl{ula}, \glspl{uca}, and paving the way for more complex structures, \item assume only uniform Cartesian sampling of the parametric domain $\paramdomain$, denoted by $\paramgrid$, without loss of generality in the definition of $\antgrid$. \end{enumerate} Any grid $\antgrid$ can be described by a uniform Cartesian grid $\paramgrid$ via a bijection $\paramtf$, preserving the generality of our approach.
+This mapping allows grating lobes originating from any set of locations $\antgrid$ to be analyzed using standard Fourier theory on $\paramgrid$.

-For the readability of the current paper, we express our results only for $\paramdim=1$, as represented in Figure~\ref{fig:scenario-standard}a, with $\paramspacing$ denoting the sampling step generating $\paramgrid$ from $\paramdomain$.
+\rev{For clarity}, \rev{this paper expresses its results} only for $\paramdim=1$, as represented in Figure~\ref{fig:scenario-standard}a, with $\paramspacing$ denoting the sampling step generating $\paramgrid$ from $\paramdomain$.
 The extension to $\paramdim>1$ can be obtained by following the steps of this paper with multi-dimensional Fourier transforms, in which the spectral folding must be considered separately in each dimension.